phirojshah/Zellij/README.md

 ## Key Bindings
 ```
 Ctrl - p -n: Pane operation
-C - p -x: Pane close
+Ctrl - p -x: Pane close
-C -t -n: Tab open
+Ctrl -t -n: Tab open
-C -t -x: Tab close
+Ctrl -t -x: Tab close
 Alt - 1,2,3,4,5 …: Tab switch
 Alt H, L: Left-right switch
 Alt + , -: Resize
-C -p -h: Pane right
+Ctrl -p -h: Pane right
-C-p-d: Pane down
+Ctrl-p-d: Pane down
-C - q: Close all (exit Zellij)
+Ctrl - q: Close all (exit Zellij)
 ```

 ## Contributing

-** Contributions to Zellij are welcome!
+Contributions to Zellij are welcome!
 To contribute:

-**hFork the repository.
+Fork the repository.
-**Create a new branch (git checkout -b feature-branch-name).
+Create a new branch (git checkout -b feature-branch-name).
-**Make your changes.
+Make your changes.
-**Commit your changes (git commit -m 'Add some feature').
+Commit your changes (git commit -m 'Add some feature').
-**Push to the branch (git push origin feature-branch-name).
+Push to the branch (git push origin feature-branch-name).
-**Open a pull request.
+Open a pull request.
-**Please ensure that your code follows the project's coding standards and passes all tests.
+Please ensure that your code follows the project's coding standards and passes all tests.

 ## License
 Zellij is licensed under the MIT License.
 See the LICENSE file for more details.